ericpante/bioinfo/0_terminal.md

 epante@NORVEGE ~/D/bioinfo>
 ```

-running the app from the terminal has the advantage of allowing batch analysis of files : consider the following script called `batch_fqc.sh`, calling the sub-routine `run_fastqc.sh`:
+running the app from the terminal has the advantage of allowing batch analysis of files : consider the following script called `batch_fqc.sh`, calling the sub-routine `run_fastqc.sh` (please read through and look at the different scripts and subscripts prior to executing):

 ```#!/bin/bash